howff/ccast-player/README.md

 ```

 It will take a few seconds to discover the Chromecasts on your network, sometimes up to a minute.

 Point your browser at http://localhost:5000/ and select a movie to watch it,
 which if you've started watching before will resume from the last location.

+Additional options are available:

+The list of movies can be sorted:
+* By name - http://localhost:5000/?sort=name (the default, uses a natural sorting method)
+* By most recently modified file - http://localhost:5000/?sort=mtime (base on the modification time of the movie file)
+* By most recently accessed file - http://localhost:5000/?sort=atime (based on the access time of the movie file)
+* By most recently watched file - http://localhost:5000/?sort=wtime (based on the time when a seek position was recorded in the database)

 Full set of options:
 ```